Renddslow/flatland-digital-communications/README.md

 * Fun Question Posts (Once a week - this should be a photo of someone in our church)
 * Volunteer Spotlight (Once a week - Take a picture every single week and tell the volunteer's story)
 * New Music/Staff Mixtape (Once a week - New songs we'll be singing, or staff member's playlist)
-* Baptism/Testimony (One a series Day after Oasis)
+* Baptism/Testimony (Once a week when image is available)

 #### Facebook
 Facebook is an amazing platform to engage with large groups of people at a time.
 As the platform expands, there are opportunities to go deep in our use of the platform, from Facebook stories to Facebook live.
 Facebook is far more flexible in the types of posts that we should be posting, as our primary reach for Facebook posts should be Attenders who are already following us.
 However as we build out our lead magnets, we want to work to target Non-Attenders through Facebook Ads.
-Parenting/Marriage/Finances
+The church is uniquely equipped to provide advice and coaching in areas of parenting, marriage, and finances.
+Content that we provide should fall into one of those 3 categories.

-* Facebook Live from Bart (Three times per week)
+* Facebook Live from Bart (Three times per week, post sermon, marriage monday, family friday)
 * Quote posts
 * Videos (sermon videos, worship, content)